Alexander Koroviakov: Biography

-Koroviakov was born November 16, 1912, in Berdskaya, near Orenburg, Orenburg Province, Russian Empire.
+Koroviakov was born on 16 November 1912 in Berdskaya, near Orenburg, Orenburg Province, Russian Empire.

 In 1932 Alexander Koroviakov entered to the Fine Art College (Penza).
 After graduating he comes to Leningrad and continued his study at Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin since 1937.
 He studied with Boris Fogel, Genrikh Pavlovsky, and Semion Abugov.

 In 1941, July, Alexander Koroviakov has gone to the Red Army as a volunteer from the last academic year. Не took part in Volhovsky Front, in the battles for Leningrad, in the liberation of Baltic states. Не was wounded and demobilized as a sergeant in 1945.
 Alexander Koroviakov was awarded by an Order of the Red Star, the Medal "For the Victory over Germany in the Great Patriotic War 1941–1945" and the Medal "For the Defence of Leningrad".

-At September, 1945, Alexander Koroviakov resumed his study in the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin and graduated from Rudolf Frentz workshop in 1947.
+In September 1945 Alexander Koroviakov resumed his study in the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin and graduated from Rudolf Frentz workshop in 1947.
 His degree work was a "Wounded Commander".

 In 1947 he came back to Penza for teaching painting and drawing in Fine Art College.

 Since 1949 Alexander Koroviakov has participated in Art Exhibitions.
 He painted portraits, landscapes, still lifes, genre paintings.
 Most famous for his still life paintings and cityscapes of Leningrad.

 In the 1954 Alexander Koroviakov returned to Leningrad and start to teach painting and drawing in the famous Leningrad Secondary Art School under the Academy of Arts of the USSR, where he worked until 1983.

 Alexander Koroviakov was very active in the exhibition life of Leningrad.